risk-first/website/introduction/Risk-Theory.md

 In Wikipedia's example, this ficticious BBQ has high fire risk, so one should begin mitigating there.

 But, does this feel right?
-One of the criticisms of the Risk Register approach is that of "mistaking the map for the territory".
+One of the criticisms of the Risk Register approach is that of [mistaking the map for the territory](Map-And-Territory).
 That is, mistakenly believing that what's on the Risk Register _is all there is_.

-In the preceeding discussions, I have been careful to point out the existence of [Hidden Risks](Attendant-Risk) for that very reason.
+In the preceding discussions, I have been careful to point out the existence of [Hidden Risks](Attendant-Risk) for that very reason.
 Or, to put another way:

 > What we don't know is what usually gets us killed
 >     - Petyr Baelish